Financial Crises, Liquidity, and the International Monetary System

 Once upon a time, economists saw capital account liberalization--the free and unrestricted flow of capital in and out of countries--as unambiguously good.
 Good for debtor states, good for the world economy.
 No longer.
-Spectacular banking and currency crises in recent decades--from Latin America in the early 1980s to Scandinavia a decade later to Mexico, Southeast Asia, Russia, and, quite lately, Argentina--have shattered the consensus.
+Spectacular banking and currency crises in recent decades have shattered the consensus.
 In this remarkably clear and pithy volume, one of Europe's leading economists examines these crises, the reforms being undertaken to prevent them, and how global financial institutions might be restructured to this end.

 Jean Tirole first analyzes the current views on the crises and on the reform of the international financial architecture.
 Reform proposals often treat the symptoms rather than the fundamentals, he argues, and sometimes fail to reconcile the objectives of setting effective financing conditions while ensuring that a country "owns" its reform program.
 A proper identification of market failures is essential to reformulating the mission of an institution such as the IMF, he emphasizes.
 Next he adapts the basic principles of corporate governance, liquidity provision, and risk management of corporations to the particulars of country borrowing.
 Building on a "dual- and common-agency perspective," he revisits commonly advocated policies and considers how multilateral organizations can help debtor countries reap enhanced benefits while liberalizing their capital accounts.